 The two men’s teams are our u-20 and senior sides.
 The younger are in the biggest tournament of their age group (actually of any age group) – the World Cup.
 Like it’s more well-known senior counterpart, this competition puts representatives from areas all over the world who have qualified by finishing high in their respective regional tournaments.
 The USA is grouped with Ukraine, Nigeria and Qatar.
 This version of a World Cup has only 24 teams as opposed to the senior mens tournament which has 32 nations represented at the final.
 As a result the competition is somewhat more difficult since the range of quality is more limited.
 The u-20 age group has produced some players who went on to star with our senior team but as a team itself its results in the World Cup have not been remarkably better than the older competition.
 American U-20s have qualified 16 times which is noteworthy ( the tournament is held every 2 years) with the best finish being in 1989 when they ended up 4th.
 The USA reached the quarterfinals in 2017.
 So,with enough attention to warrant televising every one of their matches, why all the eyes this time?

 This year the roster looks more like a list of German or English or Brazilian players.
 For like those soccer strong nations (ok, that might be a compliment to put the English on a par with the other two) the American roster consists completely of professional players with the majority developing their game in Europe.
 Of the 21 man roster 11 are under contract in Europe with the rest all in the MLS.
 And these European clubs are not low division unheard-of organizations.
 The likes of Bayern Munich, Ajax, PSV, Benfica and even Barcelona are represented on the team.
-The most heralded American player is Tim Weah who plays (and yes, he actually plays) for PSG along with the likes of Neymar and Mbappe.
+The most heralded American player is Tim Weah who played (and yes, he actually played, at least in some games) for PSG along with the likes of Neymar and Mbappe before being loaned to Celtic in Scotland where he scored a couple more goals although with admittedly less playing time than he would want.
 Weah has already played with the senior team so this younger tournament could be a breakout chance for him and for the squad as well.
 They have already run through the local Caribbean- North/Central American qualifying tournament with scores like 13,6,7 and 4 goals to zero for the competition before sewing up the championship of the region by 1-0 and 2-0 scores with Mexico providing the opposition in the final.
 And they are coached by longtime American soccer veteran player and coach Tab Ramos.
 So, is now the time for the USA to prove itself a worthy competitor on the world stage, at least in this age group?
 We shall see.

 Next on the list is the Womens World Cup being played in France.
 This is the one level of the game where the USA has been dominant enough to be known as the strongest women’s soccer nation on Earth.
 And the team representing America this June is loaded with experienced international stars.
 Julie Ernst , Tobin Heath, Megan Rapinoe, Carly Lloyd, Alex Morgan….. sounds like the crew who routed Japan to win the championship four years ago, doesn’t it?